 Lombard Street and Alamo Square

 These well-known attractions are among the most popular tourist spots in San Francisco.
 Although these may be high on your list of things to do, there is a reason why both were left out in affordable San Francisco recommendations.
 To be clear, both are in residential neighborhoods.
 There has been a fine line between tourists and people who live along Lombard Street and Alamo Square.
-That’s because ongoing visitors tend to create traffic congestion and worse yet, littering.
+That’s because ongoing visitors tend to create traffic congestion and litter.
 With this in mind, please pay particular attention to your behavior and respect these neighborhoods.

 About The Author